List of international presidential trips made by Bongbong Marcos: Public perception and response

 Public opinion on Marcos' foreign travels has shifted over time.
 A Social Weather Stations survey from mid-2024 revealed that 51% of respondents saw little to no benefit from these trips, a notable increase from 44% in a similar 2022 survey.
 Conversely, the percentage of respondents who believed the trips had much or very much benefit declined.
 Despite this, Malacañang maintains that these trips are crucial for securing investments and advancing the administration's economic agenda.
 Marcos himself has consistently emphasized the importance of positioning the Philippines as a key investment destination in Asia, citing ₱3.9 trillion in investment pledges secured during his travels by mid-2023.
 These pledges, according to the government, have the potential to create 175,000 jobs.

 Chief Presidential Legal Counsel Juan Ponce Enrile has defended the necessity of these international engagements, explaining that many trips are made at the invitation of host countries.
 He argued that if Marcos declined these invitations, he could be accused of neglecting the country's interests on the global stage.
 Enrile highlighted that these trips address vital issues such as national security and economic cooperation.

 Data from the Department of Trade and Industry supports the administration's position, reporting ₱4.019 trillion (US$72.178 billion) in investment commitments from 2023.
 These investments, spanning sectors like manufacturing, renewable energy, and telecommunications, could generate over 200,000 jobs.
 Several projects are already operational, while others are in various stages of progress.

 Budget Secretary Amenah Pangandaman acknowledged that while the travel budget for 2025 was slightly reduced, she expected the President to still pursue international trips to follow up on those commitments.
 The Commission on Audit, however, noted a significant increase in the Office of the President's travel expenses, which surged by 996% in 2022.

-Former Trade Secretary Alfredo E. Pascual reported that by the end of 2023, Marcos' foreign trips had already led to actualized investments worth ₱294 billion (US$5.28 billion), resulting in job creation across various sectors.
+Former trade secretary Alfredo E. Pascual reported that by the end of 2023, Marcos' foreign trips had already led to actualized investments worth ₱294 billion (US$5.28 billion), resulting in job creation across various sectors.
 Economist Michael Ricafort has observed an increase in foreign direct investments since Marcos took office, attributing some of this growth to the investment commitments secured during these trips.

 Multilateral meetings

-Multilateral meetings of the following intergovernmental organizations that the Philippines is a member of (or invited to) are scheduled to take place during Marcos' term in office.
+Multilateral meetings of the following intergovernmental organizations the Philippines is a member of (or invited to) that took place, or are scheduled to take place, during Marcos' term in office.